msabrishami/isc-website-mjhp/markdowns/arrival.md

 **Importance:** The I-94 is a crucial document that proves the legal status of a non-U.S. citizen in the U.S. It's important to keep this document safe, and to be aware of the departure date listed.

 **Electronic Record:** As of 2013, the I-94 is generally issued electronically upon arrival by air or sea.
-Travelers can access and print their electronic I-94 record from the [CBP website](https://i94.cbp.dhs.gov/).
+Travelers can access and print their electronic I-94 record from the <a href="https://i94.cbp.dhs.gov/">CBP website</a>.

 **Paper Form:** If entering by land, or in some special circumstances, a paper I-94 card may be issued, which is usually stapled into the passport.